tomcat-slf4j-logback/tomcat11-slf4j-logback/README.md

 If you quickly want to configure Tomcat to use Slf4J and Logback, just download latest package available from github [releases](https://github.com/tomcat-slf4j-logback/tomcat-slf4j-logback/releases) into $CATALINA_HOME.
 Be advised doing so will replace server.xml with default version and logging valve!

-Some rather old versions are not predefined for direct exploding into $CATALINA_HOME.
-If you would like that changed, please raise an issue.

 The following directions are for manual setup.